-- White Rose Maths online maths lessons.
-Watch a lesson video and complete the worksheet (can be downloaded and completed digitally). - Numbots.
-Your child can access this programme with their school login. - IXL- Click here for Year 1.
+White Rose Maths online maths lessons.
+Watch a lesson video and complete the worksheet (can be downloaded and completed digitally).

+- Numbots.
+Your child can access this programme with their school login. - IXL- Click here for Year 2.
 There are interactive games to play and guides for parents.

 - Mastery Mathematics Learning Packs Learning packs with different activities and lessons.
-Includes notes on how to do these activities with your children. - Y1 Talk for Writing Home-school Booklets are an excellent resource to support your child's speaking and listening, reading and writing skills. - Elsa Support Support for children's wellbeing. - Code Studio Children can continue to work through their code studio programme using their login details provided. - Joe Wicks Joe Wicks, the Body Coach, will be delivering a daily physical workout for all ages. - MyHappyMind Please remember you have access to our mindfulness and wellbeing programme via the parent app. - BBC Supermovers Joe Wicks Joe Wicks, the Body Coach, will be delivering a daily physical workout for all ages. - MyHappyMind Please remember you have access to our mindfulness and wellbeing programme via the parent app.
+Includes notes on how to do these activities with your children. - Talk for Writing Home-school Booklets for Y2 are an excellent resource to support your child's speaking and listening, reading and writing skills. - Elsa Support Support for children's wellbeing. - Code Studio Children can continue to work through their code studio programme using their login details provided. - Joe Wicks Joe Wicks, the Body Coach, will be delivering a daily physical workout for all ages. - MyHappyMind Please remember you have access to our mindfulness and wellbeing programme via the parent app.
 BBC Supermovers